Playing in the NBA is really tough. It’s even tougher when you have been the best player on your team your whole life.

 Favors was the #3 pick in the 2010 NBA draft and played 56 games for the New Jersey Nets, before being dealt to the Utah Jazz as part of a package for Deron Williams.

 Favors has had a really solid career and while he has never been the best player on the floor, he has always been consistent and plays a valuable role.
 In 9 seasons with Utah, Favors averaged 12.1 ppg and 7.4 rpg.
-After a year with the Pelicans in 2019-20, Favors opted to signed with the Jazz and return to Utah.
+After a year with the Pelicans in 2019-20, Favors returned to Utah in 2021.

 2008 – Brandon Jennings